oneminch/Notes/HTML.md

 - Sending files is considered a special case; unlike other form data which is text, file data is binary, and [[HTTP]] is a text protocol.
 The following attributes must be set on the `<form>`:
     - `method` -> `POST`
     - `enctype` -> `multipart/form-data`
+- The `autocomplete` attribute can be used to improve user experience and accessibility.
+    - It allows the user agent to predict the value based on previously entered or saved values.

 ### Security